-The Gender Pay Gap for CMETB part-time employees using the mean hourly rate for the reporting period was -13.88% for part-time employees.
-This means that parttime male employees earned 13.88% an hour less than part-time female employees, using the mean measures, but 6.5% an hour more than part-time female employees using the median measure.
+The Gender Pay Gap for CMETB part-time employees using the mean hourly rate for the reporting period was 3.86% for part-time employees.
+This means that part-time male employees earned 3.86% an hour more than part-time female employees, using the mean measures, and 2.32% an hour more than part-time female employees using the median measure.